ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 ## Refreshing

 This is mostly working.
 Mostly.
 One problem we have, though, is that as we add, update, or remove tasting notes, the list does not update.
-We can fix that, though, by using a `BehaviorSubject` to refresh the data.
+We can fix that by using a `BehaviorSubject` to refresh the data.
 All of the following changes are in the `src/app/tasting-notes/tasting-notes.page.ts` file.

 First, create the `BehaviorSubject`: